6-year-old flying alone put on wrong flight, lands in Orlando

 Ramos said that she ran inside the plane and asked the flight attendant where her grandson was.
 She said that the flight attendant told her that she had no kids with her on the flight.

-Spirit Airlines has offered to reimburse for the drive, but Ramos told WINK-TV all she wants is answers.
+Spirit Airlines has offered to reimburse for Ramos' drive from Fort Meyers to Orlando, but Ramos told WINK-TV all she wants is answers.

 “I want them to call me.
 Let me know how my grandson ended up in Orlando.
 How did that happen?”
 Ramos told the TV station.